jasminajovanovic/IMR/README.md

 *The counties with the highest IMRs are in the southern and eastern United States.
 *The factors with the strongest correlations with IMR are x, y, and z.
 *In addition to the above factors, there appears to be a strong racial component in IMR which deserves further examination.
+*In addition to other factors, including race and maternal age, maternal educational level is significantly linked to infant mortality risk.

 ## Suggestions for Further Study